 - Engineer, Carl Veiss

 The curriculum within the applied physics major includes courses in physics, mathematics, chemistry and computer science.
 Coursework will explore areas like classical mechanics, thermodynamics, electromagnetism, optics, electronic circuits, quantum physics, special relativity, differential equations, probability and mathematical statistics.

 Classes for physics - applied physics emphasis majors may include:

 - Introduction to Engineering

 - University Physics I, II and III

 - Chemical Principles

-Learn more about the applied physics major in the UWEC course catalog.
+Learn more about the physics - applied physics emphasis major in the UWEC course catalog.

 Thinking about a bachelor’s degree in physics?
 Here are other programs you may be interested in exploring